Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 Credits : sol semilla

-This superfood vegan canteen, located close to the Canal Saint Martin, is the first superfood French brand.
+This superfood vegan canteen, located close to Canal Saint Martin, is the first superfood French brand.

 What is superfood?

-Simply put, food with a high content in nutrient.
+Simply put food with a high content in nutrients.

 More than a mere canteen, this branch shop insists on 4 very important requirements in their cooking: nutrition, flavor, ecology and fair trade.